Updated on July 28, 2021

-With most restaurants closed or offering take-out options only, many individuals and families are spending more time prepping and eating meals in their own kitchens.
-Make this necessary activity more fun by stepping out of your comfort zone and choosing new recipes to tackle.
+Make meal prep and dinnertime more fun by stepping out of your comfort zone and choosing new recipes to tackle.

-For instance, if you’re on a tighter budget, you can challenge yourself to make a new creation out of the food you already have in your pantry.
-If you have a little money to spare, you can look up existing recipes online and add the ingredients to your next necessary grocery store trip or online order.
-And, if you have even more room in your budget, you can take advantage of local restaurants offering prepared do-it-yourself kits.
-Look into what local businesses near you are offering, such as a pizza-making kit from a local pizzeria or a live-streamed cooking class from your favorite date night spot.
+For instance, if you’re on a tight budget, you can challenge yourself to make a new creation out of the food you already have in your pantry.
+If you have a little money to spare, you can look up existing recipes online and add the ingredients to your grocery list.
+And if you have even more room in your budget, you can take advantage of local restaurants offering prepared do-it-yourself kits.
+Look into local businesses that have this option available, such as a pizza making kit from a pizzeria or a live-streamed cooking class from your favorite date night spot.

-For even more fun, pair up with family and friends and do a group cooking class over your preferred video conferencing app.
+For even more fun, pair up with family and friends and do a group cooking class over your preferred video conferencing app so that you can prepare your meal in the comfort of your own kitchen.
 There are sure to be many laughs shared and memories made as you all work to independently master the recipe.

 Get Creative with Your Kids

-If you have kids at home, finding hands-on activities is an important way to keep them entertained and engaged while school is out.
+If you have kids at home, finding hands-on activities they can engage in is a helpful way to keep them entertained.
 But, if you’re like many parents, you may be frustrated by art projects and craft ideas that require very specific or hard-to-find supplies.

-To keep activities light and enjoyable for everyone, look for ideas that can be made out of common household products, such as the make your own ice cream and make your own bubbles instructions that are included in our list of summer DIY ideas for families.
-The ice cream requires a few common groceries, such as sugar and salt, while the bubbles require only water and dish soap.
+To keep activities light and enjoyable for everyone, look for ideas that can be made out of common household products.
+Consider making your own ice cream or bubbles.
+You can find out how in our Summer DIY Ideas for Families post.
+The ice cream requires a few common ingredients, such as sugar and salt, while the bubbles involve only water and dish soap.

-As a bonus, if you’re looking for educational activities to help supplement the work your younger children are getting from school or to keep them learning over the summer months, you can also check out our listing of free downloadable youth activities, many of which include a “craft corner” or hands-on activity for your child to complete.
+As a bonus, if you’re looking for educational activities, you can check out our free downloadable youth worksheets, many of which include a “craft corner” or hands-on activity for your child to complete.